AShocks/rock-paper-scissors/README.md

 ## Features left to implement

-   -There is a lot that I would do to this game when there is time, such as a working scoreboard and pop-up alerts to tell the user who has won each game as well as as overall winner.
+   There is a lot that I would do to this game, such as implementing a set number of attempts per game played, eg. 10 before the game then finishes.
-   - I think the game could be a lot simpler to design and implement but I overcomplicated it myself as I went along,  which is a lesson that I have learned for the future.
+   I would also include a button to give the user the option to restsart the game once it finishes.

  ## Testing

     -I tested the game in different browsers: Chrome, Safari and Firefox.
     -I confirmed that the header, buttons, rules, options and scoreboard are all readable and easy to understand.
-    -I confirmed that the colours anf fonts chosen are easy to read and accessible by running it trough lighthouse in devtools.
+    -I confirmed that the colours and fonts chosen are easy to read and accessible by running it trough lighthouse in devtools.
+    -All results were tested and found to be always correct.

 ![Screenshot of lighthouse report](assets/images/lighthouse.PNG)